Getting Started

 How to make your work open

-The vast majority of articles may be openly shared in some version, on some timeline.
+The vast majority of articles may be openly shared.
 All authors should critically assess journal venues, their rights as authors within a given venue, and proactively share their work.
 How Open Is It? is useful for considering all journals on a spectrum from open to closed.
-Regardless of where an author publishes, there are two primary ways to make scholarly articles open:
+There are two primary ways to make scholarly articles open: open journals and open archiving.

 Publish in Open Journals